-We are enormously indebted to the hundreds of people who continue to contribute each year to the production of HRMI's comprehensive and robust dataset.
-We would like to particularly acknowledge: those human rights experts, academics, and other supporters who participated in our 2015, 2017, 2018 and 2019 co-design workshops; our HRMI countries of interest; the hundreds of human rights experts who have been willing to give up their precious time to share with us their knowledge about human rights violations in their country - via the survey - often without any prior introduction to HRMI; the volunteer translators who have helped make our survey and website material accessible in nine languages (for the survey) and four languages (for the website); our website designers and developers who have done a wonderful job with very limited resources; our colleagues and support staff; and our financial donors.
+We are enormously indebted to the hundreds of people who have helped make HRMI's dataset come to life.
+We would like to particularly acknowledge: John Stewart and Shaan Badenhorst who contributed their expertise and countless hours of time to updating the economic and social rights data; those human rights experts, academics, and other supporters who participated in our 2015, 2017, 2018 and 2019 co-design workshops; the dozens of human rights experts who have contributed their expertise by helping to design and "test" our data visualisations; the volunteer translators who have helped make our website material accessible in five languages; our website designers and developers who have done a wonderful job with very limited resources; our colleagues and support staff; and our financial donors, including the Open Society Foundations and the New Zealand Ministry of Foreign Affairs and Trade.
+We are very grateful that they could also see the enormous value that good human rights data can bring.